 PhoneGap was released to bridge the gap between web and mobile app development.
 Progressive Web apps were released with the same purpose.
 They offer various benefits such as push notifications, offline support, cross-platform compatibility, etc. Due to this, a vast number of companies opted for it and built their PWA apps.

 But, PWA also got replaced with better alternatives of PhoneGap.

 So, if you are wondering about PhoneGap alternatives, then you are at the right place.
 Here, we will walk you through the popular alternatives for PhoneGap.

-Here are three of the best PhoneGap alternatives:
+Here are six of the best PhoneGap alternatives:

 Flutter is the best alternative to PhoneGap.
 Flutter is an open-source UI development kit developed by Google.
 However, it is renowned as a cross-platform framework that allows building attractive natively compiled apps for mobile, web, desktop, and embedded devices with a single codebase.

 The framework is written using Dart, a well-known object-oriented programming language.
 Google has chosen this language to enhance developers’ productivity, object orientation, quick allocation, and better performance.

 Google is constantly updating the framework to allow developers to create native-like apps for Android and iOS efficiently.